Financial Aid Frequently Asked Questions

 Who should file the Free Application for Federal Student Aid (FAFSA)?

 All students who plan to attend Bucks should file, even if you are not sure if you will need financial aid.
-The FAFSA form is also used to determine some scholarship eligibilty.
+The FAFSA form is also used to determine some scholarship eligibility.
 All students applying for any loan programs are required to complete a FAFSA at Bucks.
 This form is completed and used for the entire academic school year.

 I know I don't qualify for aid, should I still complete the FAFSA?